holden-caulfield/js-fun-intro-talk/2-functions/README.md

 With underscore and the "funderscore" improvements discussed above, we have a way to do local improvements to some parts of the code.

 The first and most obvious thing is to improve imperative loops.
 Again, this is probably the most widespread use of functional programming concepts in javascript.
 Even though you may think about them as functions for "collections" (actually underscore calls them that way), in functional programming the concepts of map, filter, etc. apply to things that are not collections as well.
-If you want to dig more on that, you can check about functors, monads and category theory in general... out of the scope of this example.
-For this example, all you need to know is the base idea of high order functions: this is functions that may take functions as parameters or return functions as result.
+If you want to dig more on that, you can check about [functors, monads](http://learnyouahaskell.com/functors-applicative-functors-and-monoids), and if you feel brave enough [category theory in general](http://en.wikibooks.org/wiki/Haskell/Category_theory)...

+...anyway, is out of the scope of this example.
+For this example, all you need to know is the base idea of *high order functions*: this is functions that may take functions as parameters or return functions as result.

 So, our initial loop over the feeds can be changed to:

 	_.each(feeds, parseFeed);

-The other improvement we can make is at the *parseFeed* function, here we need to make a slightly more sophisticated trick combining what we know with the concept of partial application: the idea that you can get a function that receives several parameters and use partial application to get back a function that has some of them already applied.
+The other improvement we can make is at the *parseFeed* function, here we need to make a slightly more sophisticated trick combining what we know with the concept of *partial application*: the idea that you can get a function that receives several parameters and pre-apply only a subset of them to get back a function that you can call with the remaining parameters (once or many times) in a future sentence.

 This is when our change to _.extend comes to play, so we can do this: